 Special operations in trench excavation

 Special situations require special technology.
 These include deep shafts for drives, launch and reception pits, crossings at critical points, or exposing utilities in contaminated areas.
 In such cases, tools are needed that work precisely and in a controlled manner in tight spaces.
 Rock and concrete splitters, concrete demolition shears, combination shears, multi cutters, and steel shears are proven for this purpose.
-Tank cutters are used as a special solution when containers or tank bodies must be properly segmented along the route—always with appropriate protective measures and only by suitably qualified personnel.
+Tank cutters are used as a special solution when containers or tank bodies must be properly segmented along the route – always with appropriate protective measures and only by suitably qualified personnel.
+Confined-space rules, atmosphere control, and dedicated rescue concepts are planned into the workflow before entry or cutting operations begin.

 Planning, sectioning, and hydraulic power packs in the site workflow